HeyTomCat/ProgramLangs/langs/ama/spec.md

 ## Specifications for compilers and interpreters
 When building a compiler or an interpreter for AMA it should obey the following:
 -In case your compiler or interpreter uses [TEMPORARY REGISTERS](#temporary-registers) it should
-   also output an error and stop when register 253, 254 or 255 is being
+   output an warning and stop when register 253, 254 or 255 is being
    edited (for reason see [TEMPORARY REGISTERS](#temporary-registers)).
 -When detecting a ; it should ignore the ; and the rest of the line, because
    a ; represents the start of a comment.